I'm Honey!

 4. Exfoliate Less

 Exfoliate less than you normally would, especially during the dry months.
-Stripping your skin of its natural oils and barriers is not what you want to do.
+The skin’s natural oils play a crucial role in maintaining hydration and preventing dryness, so stripping your skin of its natural oils and barriers is not what you want to do.
 So, be careful with your exfoliation steps and take extra care of your skin.
+Gentle exfoliation helps maintain healthy skin by preserving its protective barrier.

 5. Carry Lotion With You